-(In the case of a LIBOR- or EURIBOR-based option, the first day of the Interest Period.)
+(In the case of a EURIBOR-based option, the first day of the Interest Period.)

-(NB: The fall-back provisions applicable to ISDA Determination under the ISDA Definitions are reliant upon the provision by reference banks of offered quotations for LIBOR and/or EURIBOR, which, depending upon market circumstances, might not be available at the relevant time.)
+(NB: The fall-back provisions applicable to ISDA Determination under the ISDA Definitions are reliant upon the provision by reference banks of offered quotations for EURIBOR, which, depending upon market circumstances, might not be available at the relevant time.)